 2. Review commonly-asked interview questions

 Most college interviewers will ask the same basic questions of every student.
-Their goal is not to trip students up, but rather to get a better understanding of the student as a whole.
+Their goal is not to trip up students, but rather to get a better understanding of the student as a whole.
 Think through and come prepared to answer these common interview questions:

 - Why do you want to attend this college/university?